Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-01.md

   - Rectangles
   - Circles
   - Triangles
-1. Use and define CSS selectors.
-Apply styles to elements with selectors
+1. Use and define CSS selectors to select anything on the DOM
+1. Apply styles to elements with selectors
+1. Use styles to control the appearance of everything!

 ## Quick review your knowledge of CSS